ProjectiveGroupUK/tips/tips/include/starter_project/README.md

 ## Resources:
-- Learn more about tips [in the docs](htts://localhost:3000/introduction)
+- Learn more about TiPS [in the docs](htts://localhost:3000/introduction)